kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 ## InvalidSequenceTokenException and Logstream Throttling

-When calling `PutLogEvents` to write to CloudWatch Logs, you must provide a sequence token.
-This can either come from the response to a previous call to `PutLogEvents`, or be retrieved by calling `DescribeLogStreams`.
+When writing a batch of events to CloudWatch Logs, you must provide a sequence token.
+You get this token from either the response to the previous call to `PutLogEvents`, or by calling `DescribeLogStreams`.
+If possible, you want to avoid the latter, because it's limited to five calls per second.
+However, if you have multiple appenders writing to the same stream, it's the only way to ensure that you get the latest token.

-In the case where you have multiple writers to the same log stream, you have to retrieve a new sequence token before every write, to ensure that you're always using the latest token.
-However, this introduces a race condition: if writer A retrieves its sequence number but writer B writes a batch of events at the same time, writer A will receive `InvalidSequenceTokenException`.

-This can happen in any deployment, but is more likely if large numbers of applications are writing to the same logstream.
-In the case of the appenders library, it is extremely likely if you start multiple writers at the same time, with the same batch delay (ie, with the same logging config).
-Which happens in Hadoop or Spark clusters.
+The original (pre-2.2.2) implementation of the appender would always perform this two step (describe then write) process, because it assumed that another appender might be writing to the same log stream.
+However, if you _did_ give each appender its own stream, this was unnecessary, and could result in throttling, especially when deploying a large cluster.

+To resolve that problem, the `dedicatedWriter` configuration parameter was introduced in the 2.2.2 release.
+If set to `true`, it tells the appender to retrieve the sequence token from the previous request, rather than describing the stream for each write.

+> This parameter defaults to `false` for compatibility with previous releases.
+You should set it to `true` if you can.

-As with any batch-level error, the appender will try again.
-There will be no message loss unless the error happens so frequently that the appender fills its message queue (which is extremely unlikely, as any given process is likely to win the race).
-However, prior to release 2.0.1, the appender would report this exception as an error, which was distracting.
+If you do have multiple writers, however, the two-step process is still necessary.
+And it has the possibility of a race condition: if two appenders write batches at the same time they might both get the same sequence token, but only one of the writes will succeed.
+As with any batch-level error, the appender will try again; there will be no message loss unless the error happens so frequently that the appender fills its message queue (which is extremely unlikely, as any given process is likely to win the race).

-Since the 2.0.1 release, this exception is handled by retrying the batch after a short delay, without requeueing the messages.
-It does not report an error, although it does track the number of retries and reports that statistic via [JMX](jmx.md).
-This retry process also reduces the likelihood of the exception, as the retry delays will change the times that the appenders attempt to write to CloudWatch (ie, instead of all appenders writing at start + 2000 milliseconds, one will write at start + 2000, another will write at start + 2100, and so on).

-However, if you have a large number of writers to the same stream you can still be throttled, because `DescribeLogStreams` is limited to five calls per second.
-Based on my experiments, this appears to be a "bucket and refill" limit: you have an initial unthrottled bucket of requests, and a refill rate of five per second.
-And while the bucket appears quite large (I was able to execute hundreds of near-concurrent requests before getting an exception), it will eventually be consumed.

-To resolve this, you must give each appender its own stream, and set the `dedicatedStream` parameter (added in release 2.2.2) to `true`.
-This parameter tells the appender that it will be the only writer on the stream, so it will retain the sequence token from `PutLogEvents` and not call `DescribeStreams` before each write (it will, however, retrieve the token if it discovers that there are other writers).

-Another alternative, and one that I think is better (albeit more expensive), is to use the Kinesis appender, which feeds a [logging pipeline](https://www.kdgregory.com/index.php?page=aws.loggingPipeline) that ends up in Elasticsearch.
-You can scale each part of that pipeline to match your needs, and attach arbitrary tags to the log entries using [JsonLayout](jsonlayout.md).
+In releases prior to 2.0.1, the appender would report this situation as an error, which was distracting.
+Retries are now transparent, unless they happen repeatedly, in which case they'll be reported as a warning using the logging framework's internal logger (again, the batch is retried, so the messages won't be lost).
+Race retries and batches required due to repeated retries are also reported as logger statistics, available via JMX.

+If you do have a large number of writer races, you can either switch to a single stream per appender (preferred), or increase the batch delay so that writes happen less frequently.